fathonyfath/pokedex-android/README.md

 # pokedex-android

-This is sample app that I write for exercising myself to develop apps using Kotlin and various proect.
+This is sample app that I write for exercising myself to develop apps using Kotlin and various project.

 ## Dependencies
 The dependecies used for this project is listed below.